-The Virginia Public Procurement Act (VPPA) governs the procurement of purchases over \$50,000.
-The Department for Aging and Rehabilitative Services requires Area Agencies on Aging to establish Minimum Procurement Guidelines.
+The Virginia Public Procurement Act (VPPA) governs the procurement of purchases.
+The Department for Aging and Rehabilitative Services requires Area Agencies on Aging to establish DARS Grants Management Manual (2/14/23) Page 32

+Minimum Procurement Guidelines.
 The Department for Aging and Rehabilitative Services has issued Minimum Procurement Guidelines.

-The Agency Procurement Policy must identify the when to obtain competitive bids, the process including the number of competitive bids to be obtained based on the dollar threshold, and the manner in which the bids are to be obtained (telephone, written, etc.) and required documentation to show evidence open procurement.
-The Procurement Policy must be reviewed and approved by the agency's Governing Board or governing body every four (4) years.
-Either as part of the Procurement Policy or as separate policy, the Agency shall have a Credit Card Policy that is reviewed and approved by the agency's Governing Board or governing body every four (4) years.
+The Agency Procurement Policy must identify when to obtain competitive bids, the process including the number of competitive bids to be obtained based on the dollar threshold, and the manner in which the bids are to be obtained (telephone, written, etc.) and required documentation to show evidence open procurement.
+The Procurement Policy must be reviewed and approved by the agency's Governing Board or governing body periodically.
+Either as part of the Procurement Policy or as separate policy, the Agency shall have a Credit Card Policy that is reviewed and approved by the agency's Governing Board or governing periodically.